pnp/powershell/documentation/Set-PnPPlannerTask.md

 ```

 ### -AssignedTo
 Specify the email(s) of the user to assign the task to.
-Notice that this will replace existing assignments with the onces specified here.
+Notice that this will replace existing assignments with the ones specified here.

 ```yaml
 Type: String[]